jlehosky/Lehosky-Portfolio/FinalProject.md

 **Conflict: Information to make the reader aware just how far Pittsburgh still has to go**

-:yellow_circle: Tile plots comparing Allegheny County Air Quality Index (AQI) scores over a 40 year span (by either 10 or 20 year increments)
+:yellow_circle: Tile plots comparing Allegheny County Air Quality Index (AQI) scores over a 40-year span (by either 10 or 20 year increments)

 :red_circle: Line graphs of air quality measurements over 20-year period; the catch is that while these charts reflect a great improvement, the present day levels STILL exceed acceptable levels, earning Allegheny County a continuing "F" grade across all three air pollution measures (Ozone, Short-term Particle, and Yearly Particle)